The Mysterious Mandan Language: 5 Surprising Facts

 Facts about the Mandan Tribe

 The Mandan were a tribe of Native Americans who lived in what is now North Dakota.
-They are also known as the Hidatsa, and they spoke a language called Hidatsa-Sioux (HIS).
+They are also known as the Hidatsa, and they speak a language called Hidatsa-Sioux (HIS).
 The name “Mandan” means “people of the big council fire” or “firefighters” in the Mandan language.

 The Mandans were part of the Great Plains culture region of North America.
 Their territory covered details of what are now North Dakota, South Dakota, and eastern Montana.